superjose/subarashi/social.md

 ✅ Understanding how extensions work (First time building a Chrome/Firefox extension - Manifest V3) ✅ Injecting the first custom .ass file within a Crunchyroll
 ✅ Happy dancing after the first milestone!
-✅ Fixing aesthetics and rendering the subtitles properly
+✅ Fixing aesthetics and rendering the subtitles properly ✅ Make our first request from the cloudflare backend.
+Fetch the .ass file and inject it into the stream!